dataloop-ai-joint-dev/.github/profile/README.md

 # annotators-qualification-app
 Visibility: Private
 ### Description
+The application lets you create an annotation exam, use the [qualification task](https://dataloop.ai/docs/qualification-honeypot) to perform exams, manage the score results, and add qualified annotators to existing tasks

-Using the application you can manage scores of qualification tasks and add qualified annotators to tasks
+Using the application, you can manage scores of qualification tasks and add qualified annotators to tasks

 ### Install the Application
 Please reach out to your Dataloop Customer Success manager to get the application installed in your project.